The Arifureta Season 3 release date is on the horizon now that the production of the third season has officially been

 The second season still relied on CGI monsters like the sandworms, fire dragons, skeletons, etc. but at least this time they blended in with the 2D animation rather than jarring audiences (the monster army during the capital invasion was an exception for close-up scenes).

 Since Studio Asread pulled a Shia out of a magic hat by producing the second season despite all the setbacks, Anime Geek predicted that the anime production committee would have Arifureta Season 3 renewed considering that the TV sequel was arguably a better product overall.
 We also successfully predicted that the best timing would be in September 2022 when the OVA episode was released.

 Therefore, assuming that the relatively small Studio Asread and its 19 employees (not including contractors) continue the project, it’ll be several years before the sequel is ready.
-As such, we predict that the Arifureta Season 3 release date could be in 2023 but 2024 is more likely.
+As such, we predict that the Arifureta Season 3 release date could be in the 2nd half of 2023 but 2024 is more likely.

 FUNimation’s Arifureta Season 3 English dub release date